Burgess (title): Usage in England

-In England, burgess meant an elected or unelected official of a municipality, or the representative of a borough in the English House of Commons.
-This usage of "burgess" has since disappeared.
+In England, burgess meant an elected or unelected official of a borough, or the representative of one in the House of Commons of England.
+This use of the word burgess has since disappeared.
 Burgesses as freemen had the sole right to vote in municipal or parliamentary elections.
-However, these political privileges in Britain were removed by the Reform Act in 1832.
+However, in Britain and Ireland these special privileges were removed by the Reform Act 1832.

+Usage in Ireland

+The title of burgess also existed in some Irish cities and towns, dating back to the 12th-century Norman conquest of Ireland.
+English, Welsh and Norman colonists were offered the title of "burgess" in settlements of the Lordship of Ireland.
+Tenants on burgage land could freely lease or buy other land from their lord, sell their land or leave the property.
+A typical annual rent for a burgage was one shilling.
+They could also hold a "hundred court" separate from the manorial court.

+The title was also used in settlements established after the Plantations of the 16th–17th centuries.

+Under the 1841 Municipal Corporations Reform (Ireland) Act, those who occupied property with a rateable valuation of £10 or more could vote in corporation elections and had the title "burgess."

 Usage in Scotland

-Burgesses were originally freeman inhabitants of a city where they owned land and who contributed to the running of the town and its taxation.
-The title of burgess was later restricted to merchants and craftsmen, so that only burgesses could enjoy the privileges of trading or practising a craft in the city through belonging to a Guild (by holding a Guild Ticket) or were able to own companies trading in their guild's craft.
-One example are the Burgess of Edinburgh.
+Burgesses were originally freeman inhabitants of a city in which they owned land and who contributed to the running of the town and its taxation.
+The title of burgess was later restricted to merchants and craftsmen, so that only burgesses could enjoy the privileges of trading or practising a craft in the city through belonging to a guild (by holding a guild ticket) or were able to own companies trading in their guild's craft.
+One example are the Burgesses of Edinburgh.

 The burgesses' ancient exclusive trading rights through their Guilds were abolished in 1846.
-Thereafter a burgess became a title which gave social standing to the office and usually carried with it a role which involved charitable activities of their guild or livery company, as it does today.
+Thereafter a burgess became a title that gave social standing to the office and usually carried with it a role which involved charitable activities of their guild or livery company, as it does today.

 Usage in American colonies

-The term was also used in some of the American colonies.
+The term was also used in some of the Thirteen Colonies.
 In the Colony of Virginia, a "burgess" was a member of the legislative body, which was termed the "House of Burgesses".
+In Connecticut, New Jersey, and Pennsylvania, the Burgess, or Chief Burgess, was the executive of many colonial-era municipalities until the turn of the 20th century, and persists in some places as the highest ranking magistrate of a municipality.